JacquesLife/RecipeBook/README.md

 7. **Run the Project**
     - Once the source code is open in Visual Studio, navigate to the green "Start" button or press `F5` to run the program.

+## Changes
+- Created Unit Tests (for CalorieChecker).
+- Recipes now have names.
+- Created delegate to check if the recipe is over 300 calories.
+- Created Search feature to search recipe by name.
+- Created display feature to show recipes in alphabetical order.
+- Improved Comments.
+- New tags created on github.
+- Improved ReadMe.
+- Improved error handling.

 ## References

 My referencing for completing this aplication